The Golden Rule of "Managing up"

 Are they right?!

-No, they aren't.
-Because although I always try to hire smarter people than myself onto our teams, it's likely that your Project Managers or Architects or Developers only know more about process or architecture or coding than you.
+No, they probably aren't.
+Because although I always try to hire smarter people than myself onto our teams, it's likely that your Project Managers or Architects or Developers only know more about one thing, e.g. process or architecture or coding.

 (You don't still think you're the best coder, do you?
 If you do, you're doing it wrong.
 That shouldn't be your role now)